mithril-security/blindai/docs/docs/advanced/setting-up-your-dev-environment.md

 It will build and run the image present in the [`.devcontainer` folder](https://github.com/mithril-security/blindai-preview/tree/main/.devcontainer) and it will run the dev environment directly on VSCode.

 !!!
 Warning
-    there is a different one for Azure and could be found in : `devcontainer-azure/` folder
+    there is a different one for Azure in the : `devcontainer-azure/` folder

+You can check that everything is correctly set-up by [Running the tests](../../index.md#testing)

 ## Without Docker